Lotemn102/skeleton-RGBDto3D/README.md

   - `vicon_data_reader.py` - used to read the csv vicon files and parse them into points.
   - `visualize_functions` - used to visualized the realsense and vicon data.
 - `models` folder contains summary i've written of the `OpenPose` architecture.
-- `noy-mark-test` folder contains scripts for running Noy & Mark's tool.
+- `noy_mark_test` folder contains scripts for running Noy & Mark's tool.
 This tool was supposed to find the T-pose in the frames but it didn't work for me.
 - `unittests` folder contains unittests for the different scripts.